 Jailbroken devices have another advantage: Activator.
 With Activator installed from Cydia, you can assign any gesture to enable Airplane Mode.
 That’s what we did for this tutorial since we’ve only seldom been able to accomplish this task with the former method of trying to beat the clock to open the Control Center.

 Activator gestures can be far more time-efficient than stock iOS gestures.
 So for this instance, we opted to assign a three-finger tap gesture to toggle Airplane Mode on or off.

 After that, while an iMessage is sending, invoke your Activator gesture to enable Airplane mode before the blue progress bar reaches the right side of the screen.
 After that, you will see a red “Not Delivered” indicator below the message.
 Now, delete it, and you have successfully stopped the message midway.

 Another tweak that can help ensure you don’t miss the mark is SendDelay.
 It will give you more time before the progress bar hits the right side of your screen.
 The delay will provide you with enough time to react, and hence you’ll have better luck at turning on Airplane Mode in a timely fashion.

 Has this method worked for you if you’ve ever been in a similar situation?
 Share in the comments below.

 iMessage stopped midway

 This is how you can successfully intercept an iMessage before it reaches Apple’s servers and remove it from your conversation.
 After this, you can rest assured that the person you accidentally fired the message off to won’t receive it.

 Third-party apps like WhatsApp and Telegram already have the option to unsend a message within a time frame.
-Until Apple rolls out this handy feature into Messages, the above trick is the only course of action you can take to prevent a sent message from getting delivered to someone.
+Thankfully, Apple has also introduced this handy feature into Messages in iOS 16.

 Related iMessage tutorials: